mdx-js/mdx/docs/getting-started/index.md

   />
 ```

-With the above, the Heading component will be rendered for any h1, Text for p tags, and so on.
+With the above, the `Heading` component will be rendered for any `h1`, `Text`
+for `p` elements, and so on.

-In addition to HTML elements, there's an `inlineCode`.
+In addition to HTML elements, there’s an `inlineCode`.
 This is what remark uses for code elements within paragraphs, tables, etc.

 ## MDXProvider

-If you're using an app layout that wraps your JSX, you can use the `MDXProvider` to only pass your components in one place:
+If you’re using an app layout that wraps your JSX, you can use the `MDXProvider`
+to only pass your components in one place:

 ```jsx
 import React from 'react'